1. Monetary Assets: Funds and Reserves

 B. During the fourth quarter of each fiscal year, the Director shall present to the Board an annual report addressing compliance with requirements of these Financial Management Policies.
 This report shall also include required reporting on investments as prescribed in Section 6.
 INVESTMENTS, subsection E. Portfolio Management and Monitoring.

 C. In the event that any of the Reserve accounts fall below their required minimums, the Director shall immediately alert the Board, and shortly thereafter propose a plan for reestablishing those accounts to their minimum requirements.

 D. On a semi-annual basis the District shall engage an outside financial professional to provide reasonable assurance regarding the achievement of preventive and detective activities with the following objectives:

 i) Reliability of financial reporting and transactional financial activities

 A. As required by § 29-1-601 through § 29-1-608 C.R.S.
 (Local Government Audit Law), and § 24-90-109 (Library Law), the Board shall ensure that an annual audit of the financial affairs and transactions of all funds and activities of the District be conducted for each fiscal year, and that the results of the audit be distributed as described in these statutes.

 B. It is the duty of the Committee to oversee the annual Financial Audit.
 It is the auditor’s responsibility to plan and conduct the audit.
 The auditor, with input from the Library staff, determines that the District’s financial statements are in accordance with generally accepted accounting principles.

 C. Audit shall be completed and the audit report submitted by the auditor to the District Board no later than the June board meeting.

-The Estes Valley Library Financial Management Policies were adopted and approved by the Estes Valley Public Library District Board of Trustees on November 17, 2014 and revised on September 15, 2017.
+The Estes Valley Library Financial Management Policies were adopted and approved by the Estes Valley Public Library District Board of Trustees on November 17, 2014 and revised on September 15, 2017 and November 18, 2019.